mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 In our conference organization we might spot a few candidates.

-* `Conference Website Launched` or maybe `Conference Announced` - this is when you may start to sell tickets, but at the same time you can't roll back anymore.
+* `Conference Website Launched` or maybe `Conference Announced` - this is when you may start to sell tickets, but at the same time you can't easily withdraw anymore.
 * `Conference Schedule Announced` - now, the speakers are officially in.
-And tickets should follow.
+And ticket sales should start.
-* `Ticket Sold` - from one side, here is a relevant business transaction; from another one now we have a *customer* and/or an *attendee* and a lot of specific communications will follow.
+* `Ticket Sold` - on one side, here is a relevant business transaction, with money finally coming in; on the other one, we now have a *customer* and/or an *attendee* and a lot of specific communications that we'll have to manage.
-* `Conference Started` - this is where attendees should get some value back, from the ticket they purchased.
+* `Conference Started` - this is where attendees are expecting to get some value back from the ticket they purchased.
 Same goes for speakers looking for insights or contacts, and sponsors.
 * `Conference Ended` looks like an obvious one.
 The party is over, let's deal with the aftermaths.

 I usually mark the candidate events with a colored tape, so that they're visible and we have a visible hint of distinct phases.